OmShah-117/Machine-Learning/Heart Disease Prediction/Readme.md

 ---

 ## 🔍 Evaluation Metrics
-- Accuracy
+- Accuracy.
-- Precision
+- Precision.
-- Recall
+- Recall.
-- F1-Score
+- F1-Score.
-- Confusion Matrix
+- Confusion Matrix.
 - These metrics help assess not just correctness, but also how well the model handles false positives and false negatives critical in medical use cases.

 ---